 A Brief Look at Response-Based Practice

-Cathy is a lead researchers for a number of current studies, such as the Quebec Youth Network Chair, the Canadian Domestic Homicide Prevent Initiative With Vulnerable Populations; and documenting promising practices for Indigenous transition house work (FRIDAA).
-Cathy is the winner of the Canadian Counselling and Psychotherapy Association Indigenous Practice Award in 2019 and she is a co-organizer of the Dignity conferences.
+Cathy is a lead researcher for a number of current studies, such as the Quebec Youth Network Chair, the Canadian Domestic Homicide Prevention Initiative With Vulnerable Populations, and documenting promising practices for Indigenous transition house work (FRIDAA).
+Cathy is the winner of the Canadian Counselling and Psychotherapy Association Indigenous Practice Award in 2019, and she is a co-organizer of the Dignity conferences.
 She is currently working on three books which should be available in 2020.
 Cathy was a Green Party candidate in the Quebec provincial election in 2018.

 Intimate Partner Violence Risk Assessment and Safety Planning with South Asian Immigrant Women: The Transnational Perspective

 For most women experiencing IPV, leaving abusive relationships is difficult under the best of conditions.
 But for many immigrant women who may be marginalized because of their ethnicity, religion, economic and social status, and/or newcomer status in Canada, there are additional barriers.